kildealab/sails-nsir-2.7-Docker/README.md

 _Note: You may want to keep the originals .env_template files as is for Git update compatibility_

 5. Edit the sails-app/.env_template file.
-- DJANGO_SUPERUSER is a user with all privileges to manage the opalquestionnairesDB-app database.
+- DJANGO_SUPERUSER is a user with all privileges to manage the sails-app database.
-- DJANGO_SECRET_KEY can be anything, but we suggest a complex string of at least 32 characters.
-- Add the server ip address to ALLOWED_HOSTS.
-- DATABASE_PASSWORD should be the same as MARIADB_PASSWORD set in the previous step.
 - Rename to .env
 _Note: You may want to keep the original .env_template files as is for Git update compatibility_
 -